avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ## Specification

 At a high-level, Subnets will now be able to manage their validator sets external to the P-Chain by setting the blockchain ID and address of their "validator manager".
-This is validator manager is able to send Avalanche Warp Messages to P-Chain in order to modify the validator set registered for the Subnet.
-Subnet Validators will no longer be required to validate the Primary Network, removing the requirement to stake 2000 $AVAX to be a Subnet Validator.
+This validator manager is able to send Avalanche Warp Messages to the P-Chain in order to modify the validator set registered for the Subnet.
+In response, the P-Chain will send Avalanche Warp Message back to validator managers to notify them of validator set changes that have taken effect.
+Subnet Validators will no longer be required to validate the Primary Network, which removes the requirement to stake 2000 $AVAX to be a Subnet Validator.
 Further, Subnet Validators will only be required to sync the P-Chain (not X/C-Chain) in order to track validator set changes and support cross-Subnet communication.
 To maintain a Subnet Validator on the P-Chain, a continuous fee must be paid in $AVAX as specified later in this ACP.

 ### P-Chain Warp Message Payloads

-To support modifying a Subnet's validator set on the P-Chain via Warp messages, Warp message verification support will be added to the [PlatformVM](https://github.com/ava-labs/avalanchego/tree/master/vms/platformvm).
-Similar to Warp messages received by the C-Chain, in order for a Warp message to be considered valid by the P-Chain, at least 67% of the `sourceChainID`s validator set must have partcipated in the aggregate BLS signature.
+To support modifying a Subnet's validator set on the P-Chain via Warp messages, Warp message verification support will be added to the [`PlatformVM`](https://github.com/ava-labs/avalanchego/tree/master/vms/platformvm).
+Similar to Warp messages received by the C-Chain, in order for a Warp message to be considered valid by the P-Chain, at least 67% of the `sourceChainID`'s validator set must have partcipated in the aggregate BLS signature.

+For messages sent from the P-Chain for a given Subnet, only that Subnet's validators must be willing to provide signatures, rather than the entire Primary Network validator set.
+This optimization is possible because all Subnet Validators will still sync the P-Chain.

 The following Warp message payloads are introduced on the P-Chain:

 - `SubnetConversionMessage`
 - `RegisterSubnetValidatorMessage`